Swisscontact Kenya International Women’s Day Celebration: Actions & Reflections

 Empowering the Next Generation

-The event went to male and female breakout sessions to address key areas led by Our private sector partner CEOs, who host apprentices three weeks a month, led discussions on inclusivity and professional growth:
+Our private sector partners, who host apprentices three weeks a month, led discussions on inclusivity and professional growth:

 Personal Reflections on Accelerating Action